nushell/nushell.github.io/cookbook/pattern_matching.md

 table<a: int, b: int>
 ```

 Together with `match` and some clever regex use you can do quite powerful type matching.
 For example, let's say we wanted to implement a `str append` function that would work on both strings and lists.
-On strings it would work as expected, on lists of strings, it should append the same string to each list.
+On strings it would work as expected, on lists of strings, it should append the same string to each element of the list.
 Using `match` one might do that like so:

 ```nu
 def "str append" [tail: string]: [string -> string, list<string> -> list<string>] {